Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 * Visualizing all jobs as a dependency graph (not useful if there are too many jobs)
 * Visualizing the stages as a dependency graph (high level overview)
-* Search for particular tasks based on their tags or other attributes
+* Search for particular tasks based on their params or other attributes
 * See resource usage statistics
 * For any task, view the exact command that was executed, stdout, stderr, resource usage, inputs/outputs, dependencies, etc.